brahmbeyond/The-News-App---Development-Grade-API/README.md

 If you would like to contribute to this project, feel free to fork the repository and submit pull requests.
 We welcome contributions from the community.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----

-Feel free to customize this README to include more specific details about your project, such as how to deploy it, any additional features, or any known issues.
-Good luck with your project, and if you have any questions or need further assistance, don't hesitate to ask!